top of page

 Power words make your personal brand stand out

 Your personal brand defines you - it tells someone who you are, what you stand for, how you behave and communicate.
 It is a powerful tool to promote you and how you add value through the work you do.
-So, having the right words to describe what makes you uniquely you - your professional essence, if you like - is critical for career success.

 But what often holds us back from doing this is not knowing how to talk about who we are, what we do, all that we can offer and how we add value.
-These are all part of our personal brand that help us create professional presence and showcase of our abilities but where do we start?
+These are all part of our personal brand that help us create professional presence and showcase our abilities, but where do we start?

 STEP 1